defenseunicorns/uds-docs/src/content/docs/tutorials/create-uds-package.md

 podinfo-tenant-podinfo-9898-podinfo   ["istio-tenant-gateway/tenant-gateway"]   ["podinfo.uds.dev"]   60s
 ```

-You will also notice that the UDS Operator automically generated a set of Kubernetes `NetworkPolicies` that restrict access to your application to only required services:
+You will also notice that the UDS Operator automatically generated a set of Kubernetes `NetworkPolicies` that restrict access to your application to only required services:

 ```bash
 kubectl get networkpolicy -n podinfo